kushalsamant/coherence/contact.md

 **Legal Notice**:
 This website and its content are the intellectual property of Architect&nbsp;Kushal&nbsp;Dhananjay&nbsp;Samant under the Architect's&nbsp;Act,&nbsp;1972&nbsp;of&nbsp;India.
 Unauthorized use is an offense.

-If you have any questions about this Policy, please contact us at:

-H.No.
-2337, "Visava", Swami Samarth Nagar,
-Near Dattanagar, Kavilgaon, Nerur,
-Kudal - 416520.
-Taluka: Kudal.
-District: Sindhudurg.
-MH, India.

-**Customer Support Domestic Telephone No.**:
-+91 87796 32310

-**Customer Support Hours**:
-Monday to Saturday, 10:00 AM to 8:00 PM IST.

-**Customer Support Email Address**:
-kushaldsamant@gmail.com